Trump impeachment trial: Democrats make final arguments | DW | 11.02.2021

 Democrats have presented evidence that the Capitol mob was "invited" by Trump, and pointed to prior incidents of right-wing extremism that they say the ex-president had encouraged.

-The third day of former US President Donald Trump's impeachment trial got underway Thursday, with Democrats continuing to make their case that Trump's words and actions incited a violent mob that stormed the US Capitol on January 6.
+Democrats continued to make their case on Thursday that US President Donald Trump's words and actions incited a violent mob that stormed the US Capitol on January 6.

-Democrats are using their final eight hours of argumentation to make the case that Trump did nothing to stop the attack.
+Impeachment managers used their final eight hours of argumentation to make the case that Trump did nothing to stop the attack, and argued that the Senate needs to convict Trump to keep him from ever holding office again.

+"This pro-Trump insurrection did not spring out of thin air," said head Democratic impeachment manager Jaimie Raskin.
+"This was not the first time Donald Trump had inflamed and incited a mob," he said.

+Raskin asked lawmakers in the Senate whether they "believed" that Trump would stop "inciting violence" to get his way if he was ever allowed back in the White House.

 Colorado Representative Diana DeGette said the mob believed they were following Trump's orders.